Insulin and Metabolic Disease

 Stress and Weight Gain

 Our stress system is what helps us deal with change, uncertainty, and real or perceived danger.
-The brain/body hormone system called The HPA-Axis — short for hypothalamus, pituitary, adrenal — operates this feature that is many millions of years old.
+This feature of the brain and body is called The HPA-Axis.
+Short for hypothalamus, pituitary, adrenal.
+It is many millions of years old.
 Stress is not healthy when it goes on and on.
 Below, is a discussion of why.

 The Tiger Scenario